-The walls are made of concrete masonry units (CMUs) with a brick veneer.
-Steel trusses support a pitched roof with a metal deck covered with asphalt shingles.
-The roof encloses unconditioned space.
-Most of the windows are single glazed and have aluminum frames.
-The glass-to-frame seals are in fair condition.
-The operable window weather seals are in fair condition, showing little evidence of excessive wear.
-Exterior doors have aluminum frames and are in fair condition with undamaged door seals.
+Most of the windows are double glazed and have aluminum frames with a thermal break.
+The glass-to-frame seals are in fair to good condition.
+The operable window weather seals are in fair to good condition, showing little evidence of excessive wear.
+Most office windows are equipped with blinds or solar shades for glare control.

+Exterior doors have aluminum frames and consist of a mix of solid metal exterior doors and glass storefront-style doors.
+All exterior doors are in fair to good condition with undamaged seals.
 Degraded window and door seals increase drafts and outside air infiltration.